tasuki/ultimate-tk/README.md

 ***On browser:***

 Emscripten JavaScript/WebAssembly build for browsers is also supported.
-It has limitations like missing sound and online gaming support, and the port is considered as beta.
+Port is considered as beta.
 You can try it live [here](https://suomipelit.github.io/ultimatetapankaikki-web/).

 ``` shell